Prapthi564/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/LabIntro-V2.md

 Welcome to your AZ-900: Microsoft Azure Fundamentals workshop!
 We've prepared a seamless environment for you to explore and learn about foundational knowledge of cloud concepts in general and Microsoft Azure in particular.
 Let's begin by making the most of this experience:

-## Accessing Your Lab Environment
+## Accessing your Lab Environment

-Once you're ready to dive in, your virtual machine and lab guide will be right at your fingertips within your web browser.
+Once you are ready to dive in, your virtual machine and lab guide will be right at your fingertips within your web browser.

   ![Access Your VM and Lab Guide](../images/labguide.png)